ReuschelCGN/faster-routes/README.md

 This is a recommendation of how to use this script.
 It requires a bit of setup but the workflow in the end is pretty good.
 Note that I set up everything (except the RDM instance) on my own computer since it takes quite a bit of computing.

-- `git clone https://github.com/ccev/faster-routes.git && cd faster-routes && cp config-example.json config.json`, then fill in the config's db part
+- `git clone -b rdm https://github.com/ccev/faster-routes.git && cd faster-routes && cp config-example.json config.json`, then fill in the config's db part
 - In the faster-routes directory, edit `geofence.txt`.
 This file should contain the geofence you want your route to be calculated it in.
 - Run `cluster.py`
 - A file called `route.txt` will be created.
 Copy the content of this file as new optimized route back to your RDM mon instance.